Test Sieves - Sieve Shakers - Sieve Calibration - Test Analysis

 Sieve size nomenclature is about either the sieve frame size or the openings.

 Our online store shows all the frame and aperture sizes available, as well as the media material.
 Click on the Sieve Department button:

 ASTM and ISO provide standards dealing with test sieve construction and acceptable variations of sieve openings.
-We offer sieve certification and calibrated microspheres to help you ensure that your instrument is working properly.
+We offer sieve certification and calibrated microspheres to help you ensure that each laboratory sieve is working properly.

 See the full range of Sieve Shakers in the Shaker department of our online store.

 When a sieve analysis process is finished, the test results (amount retained in each sieve and sample weight) are displayed on the screen.
 Results can be printed or sent to a computer.

 Elements of Particle Size Analysis Using Test Sieves

-Particle Size Analysis using test sieves entails the passing of particles through screens (sieves) of ever decreasing size.
+Particle Size Determination or particle measuring, using test sieves entails the passing of particles through screens (sieves) of ever decreasing size.
 To effectively conduct sieve testing operations beyond the simplest manual sieve test, several components are needed.

 The basic element is the test sieve.
 Because of its normal construction, the tolerance of the sieve openings from one sieve to another of the same stated size becomes an important detail.
 ASTM and ISO provide standards dealing with test sieve construction and acceptable variations of sieve openings.
 These openings range in size from 5” down to 20µ.

 Watch this video to see how some of these sizes compare to every day items.

-The final step in particle size analysis using test sieves is the determination of the amount of test material remaining on each sieve in the stack.
+The final step in particle size distribution analysis using test sieves is the determination of the amount of test material remaining on each sieve in the stack.
 This is done by weighing each sieve and subtracting the empty sieve weight, or by removing the material from each sieve and weighing it.
 This process has always been tedious.
 Several schemes can be used to speed up this final process.
 Check out the CSC solution.